ElkeHanschen/simple-webpack-boilerplate/README.md

-# WIP - Simple Webpack v4 Boilerplate
+# Simple Webpack v4 Boilerplate

 ### What is this about?

 - take/create HTML, CSS, JavaScript files
 - minimize/distribute them into `dist` folder
 - automatically watch saved files on change
-- distribute on `localhost`; live reload on change
+- distribute on `localhost`
 - only use the utmost necessary packages
 - configure this from scratch